-On this blog I will irregularly post my personal thoughts about paleontological evidence against Neodarwinian evolution and for intelligent design, as well as occasional general musings about intelligent design theory and the scientific evidence for teleology in nature.
+On this blog I will very irregularly post my personal thoughts about paleontological evidence against Neodarwinian evolution and for intelligent design, as well as occasional general musings about intelligent design theory and the scientific evidence for teleology in nature.

 On March 19th 2016 University of Toronto's Wycliffe College hosted the grand debate "God, Science and the Universe: What's behind it all?"
 (YouTube) with atheist physicist Lawrence Krauss, Intelligent Design theorist Stephen C. Meyer, and theistic evolutionist Denis O. Lamoureux.

 In this debate Denis Lamoureux presented several arguments against Intelligent Design that I here want to discuss and show why they fail.

 Because Christopher Brown's excellent book "Aquinas and the Ship of Theseus" is not easily available and very expensive, I simply have to share these few paragraphs about the subject of 'substantial forms', which plays such a crucial role in Aristotelian-Thomist metaphysics of matter and form (hylemorphism):